iFixRobots/emaildawg/README.md

 - `!email ping` — Health check

 Deployment-specific paths:
-- Docker Compose: place config.yaml and registration.yaml in the project root; compose mounts them read-only into the container.
+- Docker Compose: place config.yaml in the project root; compose mounts it read-only into the container. registration.yaml is only needed for HTTP appservice mode.
-- Bridge Manager: setup.sh/`bbctl` writes ./data/config.yaml by default; follow bbctl’s guidance to run.
+- Bridge Manager: setup.sh writes ./data/config.yaml; run the binary with `--config ./data/config.yaml`.

 ### Database configuration (IMPORTANT)
 The bridge needs a persistent database path.
 If you use SQLite (default), set the database URI to the data folder used by your deployment mode.